Confidence Man (band)

-Confidence Man are an Australian electro pop band formed in 2016 in Brisbane, Queensland.
+Confidence Man (sometimes abbreviated as Con Man) are an Australian electropop band formed in 2016 in Brisbane, Queensland.
+The group consists of vocalists Janet Planet and Sugar Bones, alongside instrumentalists Clarence McGuffie and Reggie Goodchild who typically perform anonymously on stage.
 They released their debut album, Confident Music for Confident People, in 2018.
 Their second album, Tilt, was released in 2022, followed by their third album, 3AM (La La La), in 2024.
-The front-duo and their band members have been a part of many festivals across the United Kingdom, Europe and Australia, most notably Glastonbury Festival.

 Background

 2016–2022: Formation, Confident Music for Confident People and Tilt

 The band was formed in 2016.
 The members had met on the Brisbane music scene, and had been in other bands including: The Belligerents, Moses Gunn Collective and The Jungle Giants, and use pseudonyms in Confidence Man; McGuffie and Goodchild reportedly took their stage names from tombstones.
 They started writing dance songs together, initially as a "kind of joke", but eventually realised the material was worth pursuing.

 Planet and Bones provide vocals and dancing while Goodchild and McGuffie, who appear as masked figures, play keyboards and drums.
 The band signed to UK label Heavenly Records and released their debut UK single, "Bubblegum", in March 2017.

 Confidence Man released their debut album, Confident Music for Confident People, on 13 April 2018.
 They toured Europe extensively in the middle of the same year, with festival slots and a sell-out at London's Scala before returning to Australia for dates in September.

 The band released a Christmas single, "Santa's Coming Down the Chimney", in December 2018.

 On 17 November 2019, Janet Planet and Sugar Bones were guests on Richard Kingsmill's '2019' programme on Triple J to premiere their new single "Does It Make You Feel Good?"
 During the interview, they revealed they have made celebrity friends with U2 and had been partying with them and Noel Gallagher while in Melbourne.
 They continued to explain their plans to feature The Edge playing tambourine on a future recording.

 On 21 August 2020, Confidence Man released the non-album single, "First Class Bitch".

 On 10 November 2021, the band announce the forthcoming release of their second studio album, Tilt and released "Holiday" as its lead single.
 Tilt was released on 1 April 2022 and peaked at number 7 on the ARIA charts.
 In late 2022, the band toured Australia, the United Kingdom and Europe, which also included a performance at Glastonbury Festival which received critical acclaim.

 In September 2022, the band released a remix EP, titled Re-Tilt.
 The EP featured collaborations with Tame Impala, CHAI, Totally Enormous Extinct Dinosaurs and more.